ykwon0407/reasonIF/README.md

 <p align="center">
   <img src="figures/overall_comparison.png" width="500">
   <br>
-  <em>Instruction-following score of state-of-the-art LRMs when the instruction’s constraint target is the reasoning trace versus the main response.
+  <em>Figure 1.
+Instruction-following score of state-of-the-art LRMs when the instruction’s constraint target is the reasoning trace versus the main response.
 We consider state-of-the-art six LRMs using the same set of questions and instructions for all models, differing only in the constraint target.
-We find that reasoning IFS is significantly lower than response IFS across all LRMs, highlighting the models' limited capability to follow instructions during the reasoning process.</em>
+We find that reasoning IFS is significantly lower than response IFS across all LRMs, highlighting the models' limited capability to follow instructions during the reasoning process.
+More results are provided in the paper.</em>
 </p>

 ## Datasets